Reduce those dimensions

 Here’s a demo showing the differences between centering and rotating.
 The top row uses the Mercator projection while the bottom uses the Orthographic projection which resembles a globe (but a flat globe in 2-D).

 What if we were gods and could sculpt perfectly circular islands of the same size and then place them evenly around the planet?
 I suppose even on our best days we don’t have this power–sorry–but we can at least draw them on a map.
 These regularly spaced circles, called Tissot’s indicatrices, show the unique distortions of each projection by stretching, warping, and also moving the circles around.

 The regions in the next demo that contain evenly distributed, small circles exhibit very little or no distortion.
-But as the circles grow, morph into other shapes, or move away or closer together, then the distortions of a projection are uniquely affecting the sizes, angles, and distances between geographical features throughout the map.
+But as the circles grow, morph into other shapes, or move away or closer together, we are given visual cues about how the distortions of a projection affect the sizes, angles, and distances between geographical features throughout the map.

 Which one is your favorite?
 Are any of these cool enough to be a tattoo?